dhirajpatra/newspublication/README.md

 ####Technology used
 PHP 7/5.6, MySql >=5.5, Ubuntu Linux, Apache 2.4, Laravel 5.3

-Also used few libraries needed to prepare this application quickly and correctly like Auth, mailer etc.
+Also used few libraries needed to prepare this application quickly and correctly like Auth, mailer, phpunit etc.

 ---
 ####How to run